 Order Lepidoptera: clearwing moth, carpenterworm

-Pest description and damage Adult buprestid woodborers are oval beetles of various sizes, often with an iridescent sheen to their wing covers.
+Pest description and damage Adult buprestid woodborers are oblong beetles, usually less than one-inch long, and often with an iridescent sheen to their wing covers.
 Adults may feed on flowers or pollen.
-Adult longhorned woodborers are beetles of variable size and colorful markings that can be found on flowers where they graze on the pollen.
+Adult longhorned woodborers are long, slender beetles ranging from 0.5 to over 4 inches long, some with antennae longer than the beetle itself.
+They may have colorful markings and be found on flowers where they graze on the pollen.
 Both families of beetles are attracted to dying and dead trees.
-In general, damage is secondary and the wood borers help breakdown the wood products.
-These borers, as larvae or grubs, may spend several years in the wood before emerging as adult beetles.
+Hence, damage is secondary to the decline of the host, as woodborers help breakdown the wood.
+These borers, as larvae or grubs, may spend several years feeding within the wood before emerging as adult beetles.
 Weevils such as the poplar-and-willow borer can be destructive to willow and poplars.
-Willow trees can be severely weakened by the internal galleries.
+Willow trees are weakened severely by the internal galleries made by the larvae as they tunnel and feed within the wood.
 Many of the borers allow fungus to enter when the adult lays eggs, further assisting decomposition.
-Lepidopteran woodborers include carpenterworms and clearwing moths whose larvae tunnel in wood as well.
+Lepidopteran woodborers include carpenterworms and clearwing moths whose larvae tunnel and feed in wood as well.
 Occasionally woodboring adults may emerge from firewood brought indoors.
-The larvae and adults also serve as food to birds such as woodpeckers, raccoons and other animals.
-In forestry, these insects are considered serious pests as they can cause considerable damage to timber waiting to be milled.
-Larvae damage the wood by tunneling through the wood leaving large rounded or flattened holes that destroy the integrity of the wood and reduces its usefulness and value as lumber.
+In forestry, these woodborers are serious pests as they can cause considerable damage to timber waiting to be milled.
+Larvae damage the wood by boring and feeding through the wood and leaving large rounded or flattened holes as they exit the host.
+This damage destroys the integrity of the wood and reduces its usefulness and value as lumber.

-There are several predators and parasitoids that can reduce survival of woodborers.
+Several predators and parasitoids can reduce survival of woodborers.
 Pheromone traps may be deployed to draw in woodborers adults.
+The larvae and adults also serve as food to birds, raccoons and other animals.

 For more information

 Cranshaw, W.S. and D.A.
 Leatherman.
 2006.
 Shade Tree Borers.
-Colorado State University 5.530 (http://www.ext.colostate.edu/pubs/insect/05530.html)
+Colorado State University 5.530 (https://extension.colostate.edu/topic-areas/insects/shade-tree-borers-5-...)

 Kalisch, J.A. and F.P.
 Baxendale.
 2010.
 Insect Borers of Shade Trees and Woody Ornamentals.
-University of Nebraska Extension EC1580 (http://www.ianrpubs.unl.edu/live/ec1580/build/ec1580.pdf)
+University of Nebraska Extension EC1580 (https://extensionpublications.unl.edu/assets/pdf/ec1580.pdf)